The Bankrate promise

 Conditional mortgage commitment

-A conditional mortgage commitment letter doesn’t mean you’re approved for the loan; it means that the lender is committed to helping you buy a home if certain conditions are satisfied, such as:
+A conditional mortgage commitment letter is the more common type, the one that indicates you’ve been preapproved for a loan.
+It doesn’t mean you’re sure to get the loan or even the specific sum the lender mentions.
+It simply means that the lender is committed to helping you buy a home if certain conditions are satisfied, such as:

 - A home inspector evaluates the property, and any issues that come up are resolved